University College Dublin: UCD Horizons

 At the beginning of the 2005/2006 academic year, UCD introduced the Horizons curriculum, which completely semesterised and modularised all undergraduate courses.
 Under the new curriculum, students choose ten core modules from their specific subject area and two other modules, which can be chosen from any other programme at the university.

 UCD Professional Academy

 UCD is also home to UCD Professional Academy, which offers career development through a range of Professional Academy Diplomas.
 Subject areas include Business, IT, Management, Marketing and Design.

 Fees

 Undergraduate fees are funded in part by the Irish State (for EU citizens) and by students themselves under the "Free Fees Initiative".
 Postgraduate fees vary depending on the student nationality, course and degree type, ranging from 7,000€ to 22,000€ per year.

 Reputation

 Patrons and benefactors

-The initial patrons and benefactors of UCD were the Catholic Church.

 Amongst the most recent patrons include actor Gregory Peck, who was a founding patron of the School of Film.
 Other benefactors include Lochlann Quinn (UCD Quinn School of Business), Michael Smurfit (Michael Smurfit Graduate Business School), Peter Sutherland (Sutherland School of Law), Tony O'Reilly (O'Reilly Hall) and Denis O'Brien (O'Brien Science Centre).